The Red Threads

 Very well expressed.

-I think imagination is always very important when creating something.
+I think imagination is always very important when creating something.-

 😉